Prospective Students FAQs

 I have been asked to fill out a Fee Assessment form – what happens next?

 If you have been asked to fill out a Fee Assessment form, this is because we need to clarify your fee-paying status as either a home or international student.
 Please complete your online form as soon as possible.
 When a decision is made, your offer will then be processed.
-Your offer status can be found on the UCAS Applicant Hub if you are a full-time undergraduate applicant, or through the online application portal if you are a direct applicant.
+Your offer status can be found on your UCAS Hub if you are a full-time undergraduate applicant, or through the online application portal if you are a direct applicant.

 I have received an offer which states I am a full-time home student, what does this mean?